DataWithMowa/E2E_Python_Analysis/README.md

   **Methodology:**

   We used the Pandas library to manipulate and analyze the data.
 We calculated charge differences by comparing the actual charges from the courier invoices with the expected charges calculated based on our own rate tables.
-We then used Plotly and MatPlotLib to visualize the distribution of charge differences, zones with overcharged orders and weight slab differences.
+We then used Plotly to visualize the distribution of charge differences, zones with overcharged orders and weight slab differences.

   **Key Findings:**